 One more thing to consider is the location of the bathtub drain.
-You may have a preference.
 When buying an alcove tub, you can select a right-hand drain or a left-hand drain, while a freestanding soaking tub will have a center set drain.

 7. Research the Cost of Installation

 You won’t want to choose a bathtub without also researching the cost of installation, unless of course, money is no object.
 Then by all means, go right ahead and purchase your dream tub!

 But if sticking to your budget is a priority, you’ll also want to check the price of installation for the particular bathtub you’ve got your eye on.

 How Much Does Bathtub Installation Cost?

 Many people are shocked to learn that installing a bathtub can also cost more than the tub and the hardware.
-So don’t buy the bathtub before you research the cost of installation, which can vary greatly depending on the type of bathtub you want to buy.
+So don’t buy the tub materials before you research the cost of installation, which can vary greatly depending on the type of bathtub you want to buy.

 According to HomeAdvisor:

 “The average cost to install a bathtub is $3,628, but can range from $1,142 and $6,116, depending on the type of tub and modifications needed.
 The average cost of the tub itself ranges from $200 to $5,000 or more.”

-One example of an installation that would cost more than the bathtub is a vintage porcelain-enameled cast iron clawfoot tub.
+One example of a tub installation that would cost more than the bathtub is a vintage porcelain-enameled cast iron clawfoot tub.
 It may only cost $500 to buy, but will cost an average of $1,100 to install.

-And remember, as discussed previously, moving a bathtub away from existing plumbing to a new location can considerably increase the installation cost.
+And remember, as discussed previously, moving a tub away from existing plumbing to a new location can considerably increase the installation cost.

 Evaluate the Total Bathtub Cost